vinitkumar/vinitkumar.me/content/blog/programming-heroes/index.md

 - [Bryan Cantrill (C, Dtrace)](https://twitter.com/bcantrill)

-He is probably one of the most gifted Systems programmers.
+He is probably one of the most gifted systems programmer.
 Recently, he has been programming a lot in Rust and his talks are always filled with a lot of useful information.
 I have not done a lot of System Programming in my daily work but it always fancies me, and I am sure going to do more of it in the future.

 - [Guido Van Rossum](https://twitter.com/gvanrossum)